abhinavdangeti/reductor/README.md

 ## how does it work
 Reductor assumes that the provided postings list is already sorted.
 It estimates the difference or the delta between adjacent entries and stores the deltas which are much smaller values than the original entries.
 These deltas are then bit-packed (after estimating the minimum number of bits needed to store each delta) to form a highly compressed data structure carrying all the necessary information needed to rebuild the original postings list.

-## services provided
+## available APIs
-As of now, reductor offers 2 functional APIs - one to encode a provided list (AddAll), two to decode a provided list (FetchAll).
+As of now, reductor offers 2 functional APIs - one to encode a provided list (Encode), two to decode a provided list (Decode).
+An additional API to retrieve the size (footprint) of the encoded data structure is also available (SizeInBytes).

 ## example
 Consider the following []uint32: